 All the above parts of a sewing machine feed mechanism have explained in the following:

 1. Throat plate or needle plate or feed plate:

-The part of the bed of the sewing machine which has opening for the needle and for feed dog penetrations and which provides localized support to the material.
+The part of the bed of the sewing machine has opened for the needle and for feed dog penetrations and which provides localized support to the material.
 Here, the opening varies in size and shape which is depending on the sewing requirements.
 This is made of steel and its surface is very smooth.
 Due to the smooth surface fabrics can be feed easily.
-It is also called needle plate or feed plate.
+It is also called a needle plate or feed plate.

 2. Feed dog:

 To prevent the slippage of fabric, the upper parts of the feed do are made toothed.
 The movement of the feed dog is lateral.
-Feed dog moves backward and comes upward through the slot of the throat plate which contacting with lower surface of the fabric and moves the fabric forward a step and then descends from the fabric and moves down again below the throat plate.
+Feed dog moves backward and comes upward through the slot of the throat plate which contact with the lower surface of the fabric and moves the fabric forward a step and then descends from the fabric and moves down again below the throat plate.
 In this way, its lateral movement is completed.